 How do you incorporate evidence-based research into your faculty practice?

-What are you professional interests related to your faculty practice?
+What are your professional interests’ related to your faculty practice?

 What are your future plans related to faculty practice?